numpy/numpy/doc/source/reference/arrays.promotion.rst

 Numerical promotion
 -------------------

-The following images shows the numerical promotion rules with the kinds on the vertical axis and the precision on the horizontal axis.
+The following image shows the numerical promotion rules with the kinds on the vertical axis and the precision on the horizontal axis.

 .. figure:: figures/nep-0050-promotion-no-fonts.svg